-The responsibility of a database administrator is a challenging position that requisites proper skills and training.
-It is self-evident that with high demand for this position, the average database administrator salary in India is significantly good.
+The responsibility of a database administrator is a challenging position that requires proper skills and training.
+It is self-evident that with the high demand for this position, the average database administrator salary in India is significantly good.

 The average base salary for a Database Administrator in India is ₹500,165 per annum.
-The average salary range can go from the minimum of ₹238k per annum to the maximum of ₹1 Million per annum.
+The average salary range can go from a minimum of ₹238k per annum to a maximum of ₹1 Million per annum.

 The salary of a database administrator is naturally directly affected by many factors like: